 WELMEC working groups and UK contacts

-NMRO is represented in all 8 different working groups of WELMEC, and NMRO officials attend working group meetings relevant to their knowledge and background.
+RD is represented in all 8 different working groups of WELMEC, and RD officials attend working group meetings relevant to their knowledge and background.
 The benefit of WELMEC participation is the ability to influence the regulatory requirements within Europe in accordance with the wishes of UK stakeholders, including manufacturers, legislators, and enforcers.
 Ultimately this will benefit consumers.